doveriko/free-donatella/README.md

 #### function Game():
 - this.canvas: Will call the canvas
 - this.ctx: Will set the canvas as "2d" (2 dimensions)
-- this.pollution -> Empty array that will "push" random rubbish into the canvas.
+- this.rubbish -> Empty array that will "push" random rubbish into the canvas.
 Various images will be used and all of them substract 1 life from the player (turtle).
 - this.food -> Empty array that will "push" random food into the canvas.
 Various images will be used, and every type of food will have a different value (in points).
 - this.gameIsOver: Will check if game is over.
 - this.gameScreen: Will check the screen to display.